Fort Devens: Post World War II

-The 2d Infantry Brigade was inactivated on 19 February 1963 at Fort Devens; in 1962 when it was reflagged as 2d Brigade, 5th Infantry Division.
-It was reactivated on 23 October 1963 as Headquarters and Headquarters Company, 2d Brigade, 1st Infantry Division and moved (with the rest of the Division) to Fort Riley, Kansas in January 1964.
+The 2nd Infantry Brigade was inactivated on 19 February 1963 at Fort Devens; in 1962 when it was reflagged as 2d Brigade, 5th Infantry Division.
+It was reactivated on 23 October 1963 as Headquarters and Headquarters Company, 2nd Brigade, 1st Infantry Division and moved (with the rest of the Division) to Fort Riley, Kansas in January 1964.

 From 1968 to 1995, Fort Devens was the home of the 10th Special Forces Group.
 It also served as a training center for members of the Army Reserve and National Guard.

-Superfund listing, 1989

-Over 80 areas of contamination led to listing as a superfund site in 1989.

 Units remaining near base closure

 Fort Devens was the home of the 10th Special Forces Group (Airborne), less 1st Battalion based in (West) Germany, from 1968 until the Group's move to Fort Carson, Colorado in 1995.
 It was also the home of the 39th Engineer Battalion (CBT) until the 39th was inactivated in 1992.
 The 39th Engineer (CBT) was reactivated in 2014 at Fort Campbell, Kentucky.
 The Army Security Agency Training Center & School (ASATC&S) was established at Devens in April 1951.
-During the 1970s it became known as the U.S. Army Intelligence School, Devens, or USAISD, and was moved to Fort Huachuca, Arizona in 1996.
+In 1976 it became known as the U.S. Army Intelligence School, Devens, or USAISD, and was moved to Fort Huachuca, Arizona in 1996.
 The 36th Medical Battalion including the 595th Medical Company and the 46th Combat Support Hospital, the 46th CSH was inactivated July 15, 1994.
 Finally, the 624th Military Police Company was stationed until the post closed.

 Headquarters, Army Readiness Region I and Readiness Group Devens were also located there in the late 1970s and early 1980s.
 The mission was to assist the training of reserve component units, state National Guard and Army Reserve units in New York and New England.
 Other subordinate Readiness Groups were located at Secena Army Depot and Fort Hamilton in NYC.
 Exact establishment dates and/or inactivation dates could not be found.